govau/handbook/welcome.md

 You need to trust that we know what we're doing - mostly.
 That we've done this before, and we know that it works.
 This doesn't mean that we're perfect, because we're not.
 We're always happy to hear suggestions about how we can improve, but give what we're doing a shot first.

 We also need to trust you.
 Which we do.
-You've shown us that you're clever and capable and we're relying on you to do the best that you can, with what you've got.
+You've shown us that you're clever and capable.
+We're relying on you to do the best that you can, with what you've got.
 You're free to make a lot of decisions based on what you think is best.

 Don't worry if you make a mistake, but don't try to hide it either.